Management Depends on why People are Motivated to Work

 Second, thinking about work as a craft gives us cause to question when management needs to be involved.
 One remainder of disutility narratives, and of some management ideologies, is that management initiative makes things happen.
 We often imagine the heroic entrepreneurial-manager, for example, as the woman or man of action.
 And when corporations are successful, it is increasingly the Chief Executive Officer who receives the credit and takes centre stage.

 Yet craft narratives suggest that good management may often mean getting out of the way.
-If management should support good work, then managers may also need to resist organisational polices or demands that degrade craft skills and aspirations.
+If management should support good work, then managers may also need to resist organizational polices or demands that degrade craft skills and aspirations.
 This might include resisting short-term imperatives to profit at the expense of good quality production or customer service.
 From this perspective, good management means managing for craft: creating and protecting organizational spaces in which less influential workers can implement shared craft ideals.

 Third, craft narratives direct closer attention to how work communities can sustain quality.
 Recognition from management matters, but so too does recognition from colleagues.
 Managing for craft, therefore, is also helping to sustain bonds between workers that enable this type of recognition to flourish.
 Excessive top-down control, or overly individual performance measurement, may weaken horizontal bonds that ultimately preserve shared quality standards.

 Fourth and finally, our study invites managers to reflect on what it would mean to think of management itself as a craft.
 To recall, craftsmanship names a desire to work well for its own sake.
-If we step back from questions of efficiency, control and profit, what aspirations and tasks would comprise a managerial craft?
+If we step back from questions of efficiency, control, and profit, what aspirations and tasks would comprise a managerial craft?
 Our study does not claim to answer this question.
 However, reflecting on the common aspirations we share at work – and which cleaning workers have powerfully demonstrated – provides a promising place from which to start.

 Ashforth, Blake E. and Glen E. Kreiner (1999).
 “How Can You Do it?”: Dirty Work and the Challenge of Constructing a Positive Identity.
 Academy of Management Review, Vol. 24, No. 3 – 413-434.